 The purpose of each training zone is to elicit specific physiological and metabolic adaptations.
 Understanding what physiological and metabolic adaptations occur at different intensities can help you fine-tune and improve your training.

-To know this, you first need to understand muscle metabolism.
+To know this, you first need to understand the science behind how it works.

 Skeletal muscle consists of two kinds of muscle fibers — Type I, also known as slow twitch, and Type II, fast twitch.